 The world’s first designer babies premiered about a year ago.
 Time to consider, whether we’re even capable of defining what “optimization” should mean.

 Which of our traits are affected by genetics?
 How far are we from influencing their biological foundation?
-Could we enhancing general intelligence without tedious studying to finally become less stupid?
+Could we enhance general intelligence without tedious studying so we could finally become less stupid?

-Moder does not only ask the most urgent questions, he even answers them.
+Moder is yet another Austrian fantasising about the Übermensch.
+But at least this one wasn’t rejected by university and got a degree in genetics.
+And does not only ask the most urgent questions, he even answers them.

 Jonathan Pettitt: May Contain Neanderthal